+Glossary of specific terms used in this Recommendation Serial Payment refers to a direct sequential chain of payment where the wire transfer and accompanying payment message travel together from the ordering financial institution to the beneficiary financial institution directly or through one or more intermediary financial institutions (e.g. correspondent banks).
 Straight-through processing refers to payment transactions that are conducted electronically without the need for manual intervention.
 Unique transaction reference number refers to a combination of letters, numbers or symbols, determined by the payment service provider, in accordance with the protocols of the payment and settlement system or messaging system used for the wire transfer.
 Wire transfer refers to any transaction carried out on behalf of an originator through a financial institution by electronic means with a view to making an amount of funds available to a beneficiary person at a beneficiary financial institution, irrespective of whether the originator and the beneficiary are the same person.

-&lt;sup>37 It is understood that the settlement of wire transfers may happen under a net settlement arrangement.
+It is understood that the settlement of wire transfers may happen under a net settlement arrangement.
 This interpretive note refers to information which must be included in instructions sent from an originating financial institution to a beneficiary financial institution, including through any intermediary financial institution, to enable disbursement of the funds to the recipient.
 Any net settlement between the financial institutions may be exempt under paragraph 4(b).